jamcalli/Pulsarr/README.md

 Enjoy all the benefits of other content discovery systems without requiring users to use additional services.
 All the magic happens from the primary user's Plex Token.

-It provides user-based watchlist synchronization for yourself and for friends, intelligent content routing based on multiple criteria, and notification capabilities (Discord and Apprise).
+It provides user-based watchlist synchronization for yourself and for friends, intelligent content routing based on multiple criteria, approval workflows with quota management, and notification capabilities (Discord and Apprise).

 <div align="center">
   <img src="https://raw.githubusercontent.com/jamcalli/pulsarr/master/assets/screenshots/Dashboard1.png" alt="Dashboard" width="80%"/>